School lunches at Sir Robert Hitcham CEVAP School and Nursery are provided by Eats.

-Mrs Jolly is assisted by Mrs Coral Moreton and Mrs Donna Taylor.
-Mrs Jolly, Mrs Moreton and Mrs Taylor offer a very warm and friendly service to the children, who really enjoy their lunches.
+Mrs Jolly is assisted by Mrs Coral Moreton, Mrs Donna Taylor and Mrs Yarnton.
+The Team offer a very warm and friendly service to the children, who really enjoy their lunches.
 The school participates in numerous theme days through the year.

 If you have any dietary concerns with your child please speak to Mrs Jolly.